83wakasug/CandyFrontend/README.md

 The Candy Application is a simple web application built with Spring Boot, designed to manage and display information about candies.

+The Candy API makes it easy for you to handle candy information.
+This application smoothly connects with an API hosted on Amazon Web Services (AWS).
+This connection helps the application talks to the API to fetch or modify data.
+The AWS-based API acts as a behind-the-scenes helper for the Candy Application, providing important endpoints for fetching and modifying data.

 ## Table of Contents

 - [Getting Started](#getting-started)